Flat Fee Landlord

 Virginia's VRLTA has specific lease requirements — clauses that must be present (security deposit disclosures, required landlord disclosures, tenant rights notices) and clauses that are prohibited (waiver of tenant rights, certain fee structures that violate the statute).
 A non-compliant lease can undermine your eviction case, your security deposit claim, and your ability to enforce lease terms.

 Texas lease law is different again — different disclosure requirements, different rules around fees and deposits, different notice procedures that must be referenced correctly in the lease.
 A Virginia lease doesn't work in Texas and vice versa.
+Our complete lease agreement checklist covers every clause you need.

 What a compliant, protective lease includes: